RCI Banque

-RCI Banque SA ([ɛʁ se i bɑ̃k]), trading as Mobilize Financial Services and formerly known as RCI Bank and Services and as Renault Crédit International, is a France-based international company that is a wholly owned subsidiary of Renault.
-RCI Banque specialises in automotive financing, insurance, and related activities for the Renault group brands (Renault, Renault Samsung Motors, Dacia, Lada and Alpine) globally for the Nissan group brands (Nissan, Infiniti, Datsun) in Europe, Russia, Asia and South America; and for Mitsubishi Motors in the Netherlands.
+RCI Banque SA ([ɛʁ se i bɑ̃k]), trading as Mobilize Financial Services, is a France-based international company that is a wholly owned subsidiary of Renault and part of Renault's Mobilize unit.
+RCI Banque specialises in automotive financing, insurance, and related activities for the Renault group brands (Renault, Dacia, Mobilize and Alpine) globally for the Nissan group brands (Nissan, Infiniti) in Europe, Russia, Asia and South America; and for Mitsubishi Motors in the Netherlands.

+RCI Banque has been designated in 2015 as a Significant Institution under the criteria of European Banking Supervision, and as a consequence is directly supervised by the European Central Bank.